rithwiksrivastav4/Wanderlust-project/README.md

                        --nodes-max=2 \
                        --node-volume-size=29 \
                        --ssh-access \
-                       --ssh-public-key=eks-nodegroup-key
+                       --ssh-public-key=my_idrsa
   ```
 > [!Note]
->  Make sure the ssh-public-key "eks-nodegroup-key is available in your aws account"
+>  Make sure the ssh-public-key "my_idrsa" is available in your aws account"
 #
 - <b id="Jenkins-worker">Setting up jenkins worker node</b>
   - Create a new EC2 instance (Jenkins Worker) with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage and install java on it